jnehring/didge-lab/README.md

 Unfortunately the software is complicated to use.
 It is a command line application, which means: There is no graphical user interface.
 When you use the software you most likely need to program in python, because it is more of a python programming toolkit than a normal end user software.

+If you do not want to use DidgeLab itself, you can still use the geometry library (see below), which publishes some Didgeridoo geometries computed with DidgeLab.

 ## 2. Related works

 DidgeLab stands on the shoulders of giants: